Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-06-16-containers-from-scratch.md

 ---

-Before jumping into writing a container of our own from scratch, the first thing is to understand **what actually a container is**?
+Before jumping right away into writing a container of our own from scratch, the first & the most important thing is to understand ***what actually a container is?***

-*From my understanding so far, a container simply is a means for process isolation.
-I'm sure it is in no way a complete definition but definitely a broader idea.
+*From my understanding so far, a container simply is a means for obtaining process isolation.
+I'm sure it is in no way close to a complete definition but definitely a broader idea.
 So, what completes the definition, is knowing about the following 3 things which makes up the majority of the container.*

 - *Namespaces - What your container can see!*
 - *Control Groups (cgroups) - What your container can use!*